theKashey/kashe/README.md

 ### inboxed
 - `inboxed(function(...args)=>T):(_, ...args)=>T` - "nest" a call to a function with "weakmappable" argument.
-Use `inboxed` to make any function kashe-memoizable, but adding a leading argument.
+Use `inboxed` to make any function kashe-memoizable, buy adding a leading argument.

 > Diffence from `boxed` - `inboxed` "nests" all the cache below it.
 ```js